Vendor confirms via passkey — the bilateral pivot

 The AP instantiation — Confirm & Pay — walks one invoice through the loop.
 Steps 1–5 are the entire prototype.
 The cryptographic chain is the product; the screens are its packaging.

 An immutable record of something that happened.
-Proposed events are unilateral; bilateral events are co-authored by both parties.
+Proposed events come from one side; mutual authorization events require confirmation from both parties.

 A versioned, immutable rule set.
-Pinned to every event at processing time.
-Governs triggers, auto-approve conditions, and escalation.
+Pinned to every event at the time it is processed.
+It governs triggers, auto-approve conditions, and how exceptions are handled.

 CAST eliminates the class of fraud that depends on one party acting without the other's knowledge.
 Collusion isn't eliminated — but it becomes documented and detectable rather than invisible.